jgildred/fluff/README.md

 TO DO:

-- add Owner to access level options
 - fluff.js harvest all collections before building
-- paging of results
+- paging of api GET results
 - paged display in admin
 - sort in admin list views
 - search users

 WOULD BE NICE:

+- an easy way to add admin tabs for plugins
 - list of domains to redirect in site config (for cmspages)
 - manage email templates
 - manage error pages
 - page versioning
 - move session timeout to be user specific
-- meteor-style auto client updates
+- meteor-style auto client updates (maybe)
-- a plugin framework